Star Wars Logo

 Star Wars Logo 1977-present

-Lucas’s main requirement was that the emblem turned out to be as “fascist” and frightening as possible.
-The artist implemented this idea using a large drawing board, papyrus paper, and a simple pencil.
-Since her task was to make a logo for the brochure, she was guided by its size.
+Lucas’s main requirement was for the emblem to be as “fascist” and frightening as possible.
+The artist created this idea using a large drawing board, papyrus paper, and a pencil.
+Since her task was to make an emblem for a brochure, she focused on its size.

-In terms of aspect ratio, the cover reminded Suzy of a projection screen, so while working on the “STAR WARS” caption, she thought about how the finished result would look on the movie screen.
-But the designer never expected that her logo would be placed in the credits of the film.
-The directors scrapped Dan Perri’s version because it was hard to read in the animated form.
+The cover proportions reminded Suzy of a projection screen, so as she worked on the “STAR WARS” inscription, she imagined how the final result would look on a cinema screen.
+But the designer never expected her logo to be featured in the film’s titles.
+The directors rejected Dan Perri’s version because it was difficult to read in animated form.

 Font and Colors